-Take Quick Action Now to Increase Online Security in 2022
+Take Quick Action Now to Enhance Your Online Security in 2023

 Perhaps you know a friend whose email was hacked.
 Maybe your data was part of a large online breach.
 Or possibly you’ve been a victim of IRS taxpayer identity theft, as I was.
-(Taxpayer ID theft is the fastest-growing form of cybercrime, by the way.)
+(Taxpayer ID theft is one of the fastest-growing forms of cybercrime, by the way.)

-We all know that cybercrime is on the rise.
-In 2021, cyber threats, hacks and identity thefts grew exponentially.
-So as we enter 2022, I hope your list of New Year’s resolutions includes a commitment to increase your online security.
-Unlike losing weight or saving more money—the most common New Year’s resolutions—the following actions are quick and free.
+We all know that cybercrime is on the rise especially at this time of year.
+According to Forbes, cybercrime is growing exponentially each year, and 2022 saw climbing cyber threats, ransomware attacks and identity thefts¹.
+So as we enter 2023, I hope your list of New Year’s resolutions includes a commitment to increase your online security.
+Unlike losing weight or saving more money – the most common New Year’s resolutions – the following actions are quick and free.

 Here are 3 things you can do now, in a matter of minutes, to increase your online security in the New Year.